gitter-badger/deepforge/README.md

 After cloning the repo, run

 ```
-npm install
+npm install && npm start
 ```

 Now, navigate to `localhost:8888` in a browser and create a new project.
-Select `CNN` as the seed and start creating your neural nets!
+Select `Caffe` as the seed and start creating your neural nets!

 There are examples in the `Examples` directory.